Since its launch in Sweden in 2008, the world’s most popular music streaming service has arguably changed the way the world listens to music.

 Influence on the music industry

 However, according to economists Luis Aguiar and Joel Waldfogel, streaming appears to be revenue-neutral for the recorded music industry.
-Although less physical CDs are sold, this is balanced out with the sheer volume of music that is now streamed.
+Although fewer physical CDs are sold, this is balanced out with the sheer volume of music that is now streamed.
 Its impact therefore appears to be on the music itself.

 With appearing on one of Spotify’s popular playlists boosting a song’s success, as well as its emphasis on personalised recommendations, music has become increasingly influenced by algorithms.
 Furthermore, intros of songs are also becoming shorter to stop listeners from skipping, and with streaming largely song-based rather than album-based, the average number of tracks on an album has increased in order to maximise revenue.